 The following guidance provides sound safety measures to reduce your chance of getting involved in an accident on a ride.

-Bike maintenance: You need to be sure your motorcycle is in a good state of tune.
-Take the time to check for proper chain tension, tire air pressure and look any other visible signs of wear or damage.
+- Bike maintenance: You need to be sure your motorcycle is in a good state of tune.
+Take the time to check for proper chain tension, tire air pressure, and look at any other visible signs of wear or damage.

-Ride with confidence: Make your presence known on the road.
+- Ride with confidence: Make your presence known on the road.
 Consistently use your blinkers.
 Scan your environment, look for potential problems, and identify erratic drivers.
-Accelerate to open road and distance yourself from distracted or poor drivers.
+Accelerate to open roads and distance yourself from distracted or poor drivers.

-Speed: The safest way travel is at the speed of traffic and hold station in your lane.
+- Speed: The safest way to travel is at the speed of traffic and holds a station in your lane.
 You need to maintain a safe following distance between you and the vehicles in front of you.
 In an emergency situation, you want to have the ability to stop in time.

-Alertness: You should never consume alcohol or any other drugs and ride.
-Riding a motorcycle requires the utmost of skill and focus, and you should never compromise safety.
+- Alertness: You should never consume alcohol or any other drugs and ride.
+Riding a motorcycle requires the utmost skill and focus, and you should never compromise safety.

 Drivers are often distracted and not attuned to the motorcycles on the road, so riders need to be keenly aware of this and follow important safety techniques to help make the ride safer.
 While these recommendations cannot prevent you from getting into an accident, they will help reduce the chances of being involved in one.